pranshuchaurasia/llm-zoomcamp/README.md

 cd 01-intro
 ```

-Here, you can find Jupyter notebooks that you can run to see examples of RAG in action.
+Here, you can find Jupyter notebooks that you can run to see examples of large language models in action.

+## File Documentation
+### `01-intro` Directory
+- **OpenAI_Practice.ipynb**: Demonstrations of OpenAI model interactions.
+- **documents.json**: Data used in the notebooks for loading and manipulation.
+- **minsearch.py**: Python script for a minimal search algorithm demonstration.
+- **parse-faq.ipynb**: Techniques for parsing FAQs and extracting information.
+- **rag-intro.ipynb**: Introduction to Retrieval-Augmented Generation.

+## Environment Variables
+To run the project, you need to set up environment variables that the application can use:
+1. Create a `.env` file in the project root directory.
+2. Add variables like `API_KEY="your_api_key_here"`.
+3. Ensure the application reads these variables at runtime.

 ## Contributing
 Contributions are welcome!
 If you have improvements or corrections to propose, please fork the repository and submit a pull request.